borgbackup/borg/docs/quickstart.rst

 host is accessible using SSH.
 This is fastest and easiest when Borg is installed on the remote host, in which case the following syntax is used::

-  $ borg -r ssh://user@hostname:port/path/to/repo rcreate ...
+  $ borg -r ssh://user@hostname:port/path/to/repo repo-create ...

 Note: please see the usage chapter for a full documentation of repo URLs.